-5.3.2.
-RELATIONSHIPS WITH PRINCIPAL SHAREHOLDERS
+5.3.2 Relationships with Principal Shareholders

-Currently, as far as we are aware, there are no direct or indirect relationships between us and any of our significant shareholders, other than our collaboration agreement with J&J Innovation, Inc., as described in detail in this Registration Document in section 3.6.1 "Our Strategic Partnership with Janssen (for cusatuzumab)" on page 88.
+Currently, as far as we are aware, there are no direct or indirect relationships between us and any of our significant shareholders, other than our collaboration agreement with J&J Innovation, Inc., as described in detail in this Registration Document in paragraph 3.6.1 "Our Strategic Partnership with Janssen (for cusatuzumab)" on page 107.

-5.4.
-Dividend Policy
+5.4 Dividend Policy

-5.4.1.
-GENERAL
+5.4.1 General

-We have never paid or declared any cash dividends, and we do not anticipate paying any cash dividends in the foreseeable future.
+We have not paid or declared any cash dividends on our ordinary shares, and we do not anticipate paying any cash dividends in the foreseeable future.
 All of our outstanding Securities will have the same dividend rights.
 We intend to retain all available funds and any future earnings to fund the development and expansion of our business.